 There is a maximum prison sentence of 9 months and/or a fine of up to $2,200.00.

 The maximum period of disqualification for mid range drink driving is 9 months if it is your second or more major traffic offence within the previous five years.

 The Magistrate can reduce this to a minimum of 6 months off the road.

 The Court must also order that you undertake a mandatory interlock program for a period of 2 years upon completion of the disqualification period.

 This means you will need to have a device fitted to your vehicle which requires you to undertake a breath test before it can be started.

 However, there are certain situations where drivers may be exempt from undertake the interlock program eg if they have no access to a vehicle, or if a medical condition prevents the driver from using the device.

 In that case, the automatic period of disqualification is 3 years, which can be reduced to a minimum of 12 months.

 There is a maximum prison sentence of up to 12 months and/or a fine of up to $3,300.00.

-In either case, the Magistrate can choose to deal with the matter under ‘section 10’ ie without conviction, disqualification or fine.
+In either case, the Magistrate can choose to deal with the matter under a ‘section 10 dismissal or conditional release order’ ie without conviction, disqualification or fine.